THE STORY OF CABEL T-B RECORDING

 had one last extension added by Ronny (me) on 1-7-89 (I couldn't let it

-"Extended Session 2", subtitled "The end of
+called "Extended Session 2", subtitled "The

-the era....?", because this recording would continue where the previous
+end of the era....?", because this recording would continue where the previous

 one ended and it is also the end of Cabel T-B's recording contract with